akkis/tradfri-fun/README.md

 $ cd
 $ pip3 install pytradfri
 ```
+Note: in case you have issues try `make  all-recursive` instead of `make`

 You can safely remove the ~/libcoap directory at this point.

 Run the test script to check communication with the gateway: